 The Wrong Way to Use a Resume Template

 You know how you’re always hearing, “don’t trust everything you see on the internet”?
-The same goes for online resume templates.
-Just because they are online, does not mean they are reliable.
+The same goes for resume templates you find online.
 A simple Google search for “free resume templates” brings up pages of questionable options.
 Many templates are outdated or created by people who are not experts in the field of resume writing.
 In order to know which ones are trustworthy, do your research on what makes a good resume.
-Sure, it takes some extra time, but if you do it just once, you’ll keep that knowledge with you into the future.
+Sure, it takes some extra time, but if you do it once, you’ll keep that knowledge with you into the future.

-Similar to copy and pasting information is mindlessly plugging in information based on the template.
-Even a good template is only a suggestion.
+A good template is only a suggestion.
 If you go through it without thinking about your personal best qualities, you can yourself into trouble.
-For example, if a resume template has space for three past job experiences, but you have only had two jobs in your field, don’t list your college babysitting job just to make it look complete.
+Like if a resume template has space for three past job experiences, but you have only had two jobs in your field, don’t list your college babysitting job just to make it look complete.

 Templates are meant to be molded to fit your experiences and needs.
 The image below shows a resume that could easily have been made from a poor resume template.
 Even though it might look impressive at first glance, it is full of errors that hiring managers would notice immediately.